Skip to main content

 Department of Energy The Assistant Secretary for EM should use structured mechanisms for soliciting information on how entities decide whether to submit an offer for a solicitation, such as through periodic reverse industry day events.
 (Recommendation 3)

-DOE concurred with our recommendation and officials stated that the agency will further consider process improvements to their current industry day events, including reverse industry day events.
-DOE estimated that they would complete action on this recommendation in September 2023.
-We will continue to monitor DOE's efforts to address this recommendation.
+DOE officials stated that the agency will further consider process improvements to their current industry day events, including reverse industry day events.
+In response to this recommendation, EM held its first reverse industry day event in May 2023, and told us that they are planning another reverse industry day event to be held in October 2024.
+We have requested additional information about whether these would be recurring events and will continue to monitor DOE's efforts to address this recommendation.

 National Nuclear Security Administration The Associate Administrator for NNSA's Office of Partnership and Acquisition Services should use structured mechanisms for soliciting information on how entities decide whether to submit an offer for a solicitation, such as through periodic reverse industry day events.
 (Recommendation 4)